libp2p/go-libp2p-resource-manager/README.md

 observability into the resource manager.
 Find more information about it at `./obs/grafana-dashboards/README.md`.

+## Allowlisting multiaddrs to mitigate eclipse attacks

+If you have a set of trusted peers and IP addresses, you can use the resource manager's [Allowlist](./docs/allowlist.md) to protect yourself from eclipse attacks.
+The set of peers in the allowlist will have their own limits in case the normal limits are reached.
+This means you will always be able to connect to these trusted peers even if you've already reached your system limits.

+Look at `WithAllowlistedMultiaddrs` and its example in the GoDoc to learn more.

 ## Examples

 Here we consider some concrete examples that can ellucidate the abstract